After reading Chris Penner's blog post on Conway's Game

 Representable f rep => Comonad (Store f rep) where

-extract (MkStore rep' fa) = MkStore rep' (tabulate (\rep'' => func (MkStore rep'' fa))) extend func (
+extend func (MkStore rep' fa) = MkStore rep' (tabulate (\rep'' => func (MkStore rep'' fa)))Again we use index to do our actual lookup inside the

-.
-The real magic is in extend
+f a.
+The real magic is in extend.
+In our

-, extend created a new query function using a
+previous Store, extend created a new query function using a

-lambda which applied the initial Store
+lambda which applied the initial Store to

-f : Store s a -> b
+f : Store s a -> b:

-In our new version, we do the exact same thing but then we pass the
+extend f (Store' g s) = Store (\s' -> f (Store g s')) sIn our new version, we do the exact same thing but then we pass the

 new query function into